rodrigodesigner94/C010BTC-FRONT-END/README.md

 This Project was developed to bootcamp from  <a href="https://blueedtech.com.br/">Bleu EdTech</a> in partnership Pipa Studios <a href="https://www.pipastudios.com/">Pipa Studios</a>.

-Here we have a application builded whit React.JS to a bingo game, this is a game mode that get up Pipa Studios to current success and has in catalog a game whit 5 millions downloads and 200 thousand players here in Brazil, in addition to having internetional products.
+Here we have an application builded whit React.JS to a bingo game, this is a game mode that got up Pipa Studios to current success and has in catalog a game whit 5 millions downloads and 200 thousand players here in Brazil, in addition to having internetional products.

 Did you alredy head someone says that played bingo when in Vegas?
-If you answered no, same here. that's why we propose fun while passing by toristcs place  from Veigas.
+If you answered no, same here.
+That's why we propose fun while passing by toristc places  from Veigas.
 And never forget, what happens in vegas, stays in Vegas.

-The current app version is commsuming the <a href="https://bingoo-btc.herokuapp.com/api/">API</a> builded by us and is possible show register screans and users log in. we have also numbers draw, display of numbered cards (the amount is chosen by the user).
+The current app version is commsuming the <a href="https://bingoo-btc.herokuapp.com/api/">API</a> builded by us and is possible show register screans and users log in. we have also numbers draw and display of numbered cards (the amount is chosen by the user).